 Carbon offsets can either be traded on the voluntary markets, where buyers and sellers trade on their own volition, or as part of a compliance market, where government regulations require emitters to either reduce their emissions, use allocated carbon allowances or purchase compliance credits or carbon offsets.

 All offset projects must create a measurable, trackable, permanent and independently verified reduction in GHG emissions that would not have occurred in the absence of the revenue generated from the offset.
-To ensure that emissions reductions are real and “additional,” meaning they would not have been achieved without carbon finance, the vast majority of carbon offset projects use third-party verified standards to approve their offsets.
+To ensure that emissions reductions are real and “additional,” meaning they would not have been achieved without carbon finance, the vast majority of carbon offset projects use third-party verified standards to approve their carbon credits.

 For example, some offsets traded on compliance markets are created based on crediting mechanisms governed by international climate treaties and administered by international institutions, such as Clean Development Mechanism or Joint Implementation projects.
 On the voluntary markets, the vast majority of projects follow rules and procedures set out by independent third-party organizations, such as the Gold Standard and the Verified Carbon Standard, which together audit and accredit about 80% of the offsets in the voluntary market.